Resources for Writers

 There are many, many places to study writing both in person and online.
 Check your local area for adult school classes.

 The places I know best are in the New York-New Jersey area, but there are also a lot of possibilities online, including my occasional online classes.
 I will only list places here that I know at least a little about, or have heard something about from people I know.
 Mention here, however, does not constitute a recommendation by MSW.
-If you have a specifict recommendation, please sent it to me at meredithsuewillis@gmail.com for inclusion here.
+If you have a specific recommendation, please send it to me at meredithsuewillis@gmail.com for inclusion here.

 The Writers Studio has been around for twenty years and has in-person classes in New York and San Francisco plus online classes.
 Some people swear by it, but others say that the exercises, which are good, take all your writing time.
 Certainly worth looking into.